 Physicians began using PRP therapy about a decade ago to speed up the healing process in damaged joints after injury or surgery.
 Practitioners then began using PRP in aesthetics after researchers found that high concentrations of platelets in plasma cells help promote hair growth by prolonging the growing phase of the hair cycle.

-During the treatment, Melanie draws a small amount of your blood and spins it in a centrifuge to separate out the platelets and plasma.
+During the treatment, Nurse Practitioner Erin draws a small amount of your blood and spins it in a centrifuge to separate out the platelets and plasma.
 She then injects the plasma, which helps repair blood vessels, promote cell growth and wound healing, and stimulate collagen production.
-Melanie injects plasma into the scalp where hair loss has occurred.
+Erin injects plasma into the scalp primarily where hair loss has occurred.
 Typically injections are done every eight weeks, and the injection schedule will depend on your genetics, pattern and amount of hair loss, age, and hormones.
+Flawless Aesthetics Vegas also offers LED Red Light Therapy, clinically shown to increase blood and nutrient flow, giving your treatment the best possible chance at dramatic results.
+You can read up on Light Therapy Treatments here

 How does PRP therapy compare with other options?